-The University Counseling Center is a free, confidential, completely accessible resource for all students of the University of Mississippi.
-We offer a professional team of staff members providing a host of services for your mental health and wellbeing including individual therapy, couples therapy, group therapy, crisis services, and consultations.
-Counseling is provided through telemental health services as well as in-person services at our Oxford campus for all of our regional campus students.
+The University Counseling Center is a free, confidential, completely accessible resource for all students, faculty, and staff of the University of Mississippi.
+We offer a professional team of licensed staff members providing a host of services for your mental health and wellbeing including individual therapy, couples therapy, group therapy, crisis services, EAP services, and consultations.
+Counseling is provided through telemental health services for our regional campus students.
+If an in-person appointment is preferred, we offer face-to-face services on our Oxford campus at the University Counseling Center.
+Licensed counselors are available 24 hours a day for anyone in crisis.
+After hours, please call 662-915-3784 to speak to a licensed counselor for immediate assistance.

 It's easy to set up an appointment by calling our center at 662-915-3784.
 We are here for you!